Chandi977/Galgotias-MCA-Study-Material/README.md

 ## Contribution

 Contributions to this repository are highly encouraged.
 If you have additional notes, codes, projects, presentations, assignments, or previous year papers that could benefit your peers, please consider contributing by creating a pull request.
-Your contributions will be greatly appreciated and will enrich the learning experience for the entire MCA community at Galgotias University.
+Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute.

 ## Feedback

 Your feedback is valuable in improving this repository.
-If you have suggestions, comments, or requests for additional resources, please don't hesitate to open an issue.
-We are committed to making this repository as helpful and comprehensive as possible for all MCA students.
+If you have suggestions, comments, or requests for additional resources, please open an issue using our feedback template.

 ## Disclaimer